FDio/vpp/docs/gettingstarted/developers/building.rst

 Get the VPP Sources
 -----------------------------------

-To get the VPP sources and get ready to build execute the following:
+To get the VPP sources that are used to create the build, run the following commands:

 .. code-block:: console